iaretechnician/barebones-masterserver-wiki/Tips-on-Project-Structure.md

 Not necessarily.
 This approach might actually slow down your development process, because of scene switching.

-ℹ️ How I do it? : I start servers in the main scene
+ℹ️ When in production, I usually start servers in the main scene,.
+When working on the gameplay, I start them right in the scene of the game.

 ## Can I Have Servers In Separate Unity Projects?